L13/vscode-diff/README.md

 - Added `l13Diff.ignoreByteOrderMark` to ignore the BOM in UTF-8 and UTF-16BE text files.
 - Added visual context for drag'n drop in the list view.
-- Changed default setting for `l13Diff.ignoreEndfLine` to true to match Visuals Studio Code's Diff Viewer.
+- Changed default value for `l13Diff.ignoreEndOfLine` to true to match Visual Studio Code's Diff Viewer.
 - Fixed copy symlink if file or folder does not exist [Issue #104](https://github.com/L13/vscode-diff/issues/104)
 - Fixed JSONC parser for trailing comma in an object or array.
 - Fixed overwrite existing favorite.